“A 15-room boutique hotel occupying a 500-year-old palace with a romantic walled garden, restaurant, pool and harbour views”

 Family friendly accommodation:

 The best choice for families is the double-floor Suite with kitchen and balcony, and Deluxe Double rooms can also take an extra bed.
-All rooms except the Standard rooms can take a baby cot (free of charge)

 - Airport: 25 mins' drive